 As with every popular medical fad, Spock’s child-rearing advice attracted its fair share of critics, including academics who claimed the book relied on too much anecdotal evidence and, in the 1960s, from second-wave feminists who denounced Spock’s book as sexist.
 Spock’s emphasis on lenient and permissive parenting struck many traditionally-minded families as radical and even borderline dangerous advice.
 They argued that overindulging young children would lead to a generation of rebellious, troubled teenagers — a view that became increasingly popular during amid the turbulent events of the 1960s — and cited Dr. Spock’s own outspoken anti-war activism and unapologetic embrace of socialism as further reason to question his advice.

-In spite of Spock’s many critics, there is no doubt that he singlehandedly changed the way millions of parents in America and throughout the Western world approached childcare.
-His book (now titled Dr. Spock’s Baby and Child Care) has continuously remained in print for over seventy years, and by the time of Spock’s death in 1998 had sold over 50 million copies worldwide.
+In spite of Spock’s many critics, there is no doubt that he single-handedly changed the way millions of parents in America and throughout the Western world approached childcare.
+His most famous book (now published as Dr. Spock’s Baby and Child Care) has continuously remained in print for over seventy years, and by the time of Spock’s death in 1998 had sold over 50 million copies worldwide.

 Andy Piascik, “Benjamin Spock: Raising the World’s Children,” connecticuthistory.org

 “Spock at 65: Five Ideas that Changed American Parenting,” TIME Magazine